 Paint correction is the entirety of the process of removing defects from automotive paint.
 Paint correction can employ any variation or buffing, polishing, and scratch repair.
 Claybar is a part of the prep in a paint correction process, but does not correct paint on it's own.
 Applying sealant is usually the final step in the paint correction procedure, but does not do anything to remove defects.

-Sealants essentially seal in an automotive finish, usually after the paint correction process.
-They range from short term paste wax to permanent, ceramic and nano coatings.
-Sealants protect your finish from the environment, and prevent defects such as oxidization, UV damage, bird etchings, hard water spots.
-Ceramic Coatings protect against all these factors, as well as scratches (to an extent).
-In addition to the paint protection benefits, sealants can enhance the look or appearance of an automotive finish.
+Ceramic coatings essentially seal in an automotive finish, usually after the paint correction process.
+They are more durable than your factory clearcoat.
+They protect your finish from the environment, and prevent defects such as oxidization, UV damage, bird etchings, water spots, and even light swirl marks.
+In addition to the paint protection benefits, ceramic coatings can enhance the look or appearance of an automotive finish.

 Wax is an old school method of adding protection and gloss to an automobile.
 It is a common misconception that “waxing” is the same as buffing, polishing, and paint correction in general.
 Waxing does nothing to treat actual defects.
 Waxing a vehicle simply fills in scratches on a temporary basis , and provides a slick finish.
 Paint correction is permanent removal of defects, waxing is not.